barathkumarg/similarity_detector_python-flask-app/README.md

 6.This web application in cloud: https://similaritydectecor12.herokuapp.com/

-you can click and can use anywhere you wanted without python ide as it was published in cloud
+you can click and can use anywhere you wanted without python ide as it was published in cloud.